-A contracture develops when the normally stretchy (elastic) tissues are replaced by nonstretchy (inelastic) fiber-like tissue. this makes it hard to stretch the area and prevents normal movement.
+A contracture develops when the normally stretchy (elastic) tissues are replaced by nonstretchy (inelastic) fiber-like tissue.
+This tissue makes it hard to stretch the area and prevents normal movement.

 Call your health care provider if:

-Depending on the cause and type of contracture, you may need diagnostic testing (such as an x-ray).
+Depending on the cause and type of contracture, you may need tests such as an x-ray.

 Physical therapy, medicines, orthopedic braces, or surgery may be helpful for some types of contractures.